Summer College Search Tips For Seniors

 Goal 3: Revise Your College List

 How do you feel about your college list?
 Do you think that your list is mostly solidified, or do you have a lot of work to do?
 Your final list should be manageable (read: not too long!).
 Is it a realistic list that will result in a range of satisfactory options?
 Do you have financially viable options on your list?
 Use these last few weeks of summer to refine your list.
 It is typically easier to visit colleges over the summer than during senior year, so find a way to see some schools in August if you need to do so.

 The college search is almost invariably stressful.
 Mitigate your stress by empowering yourself with knowledge and a game plan.
 If you are behind, use the next month to catch up.
 Senior year may not have started, but your college counselors are here to work with you.
 Take advantage of our availability over the summer, because it is a long, drawn-out sprint to the finish line for all of us once the school year begins.
 We want you to start school with confidence, excitement, and optimism.
 Do not leave yourself with a mountain to climb on the first day.

 Join Us for a Summer College Workshop!

-On August 16th and 20th, the College Counseling office is hosting Summer College Workshops.
+In August the College Counseling office is hosting Summer College Workshops.
 This is a great opportunity to kick-start the college application season.
 Counselors Mr. Brunk and Mr. Kirkpatrick will walk you through preparing your Common Application and will help you map out an application process timeline.
 Meet us in Roche Lecture Hall and bring your charged device — you will use it to access the Common Application and Naviance Student pages.
 Pizza will be provided too!